tensorflow/cloud/src/python/tensorflow_cloud/core/README.md

     ![Image of colab](https://github.com/tensorflow/cloud/blob/master/images/colab.png)

-    In this use case, `entry_point` should be `None` and `docker_image_bucket_name` must be specified, to ensure the build can be stored and published.
+    In this use case, `entry_point` should be `None` and `docker_config.image_build_bucket` must be specified, to ensure the build can be stored and published.

     ### Cluster and distribution strategy configuration